 Founded in 1967 by Belgians Jean-Guy and Marie-Anne Roelandts, Chocolaterie de Puyricard is a manufacturer and purveyor of fine hand-made chocolates based here in Aix-en-Provence.
-Once a luxury available only to Aixoise locals, the family-owned business has expanded significantly over the years with retail stores across the southern region and north to Paris (they even ship worldwide).
+Once a sweet luxury available only to Aixoise locals, the family-owned business has expanded significantly over the years with retail stores across the southern region and north to Paris (they also ship worldwide).

-Interested a guided tour of Aix-en-Provence?
+Interested in a Walking Tour of Aix-en-Provence?

 Take the first step by visiting my GET STARTED page and fill out the pre-tour questionnaire.
-There’s absolutely no obligation to completing this form.
+There’s no obligation to completing this form.
 It’s simply a way for me to gather some initial information about your next vacation in Aix-en-Provence.